U1186204/Noisy-Channel-Model-Spelling-Correction/README.md

 $$ \hat{w} = \arg\max_{w \in \text{candidates}} P(w) \cdot P(x|w) $$

 Where $x$ is the misspelled word and $w$ is a potential correction.
-To avoid floating-point underflow, we work with log probabilities:
+To avoid floating point underflow, we work with log probabilities:

 $$ \hat{w} = \arg\max_{w \in \text{candidates}} (\log P(w) + \log P(x|w)) $$